Here to Help Multifamily

 COVID-19 (Coronavirus) has affected millions of Americans, through the loss of a job or income, or illness.
 If borrowers are having a hard time making their monthly payments, mortgage lenders can offer relief.
 As a DUS lender, you can grant forbearance to a customer with the delegation Fannie Mae provided you through June 30, 2021.
 As a borrower, you can provide renters with much-needed housing support.

 What’s Changed for Borrowers

-Multifamily borrowers have access to forbearance and relief through their DUS Lenders.
+Multifamily borrowers may have access to forbearance and relief through their DUS Lenders.
 Under new guidelines the borrower may qualify for up to 24 months to repay the missed payments.
-In return, the borrower must suspend all evictions for renters unable to pay rent during the forbearance period.
+In return, the borrower must suspend all evictions for renters solely for nonpayment of rent during the forbearance period.